mrnorman/ponni/README.md

     using yakl::c::parallel_for;
     using yakl::c::Bounds;

+    // Create the layers.
+Each layer has its own constructor API.
     Matvec               layer0 ( real2d("matrix_1",12,10) );
     Bias                 layer1 ( real1d("bias_1",10) )     ;
     Relu                 layer2 ( 10 , 0.1 )                ;